rhabramov/AI-language-tutor/README.md

 Browser opens: http://localhost:3000

 How to Use:
-1. Choose language: Spanish / Hebrew / Russian
+1. Choose language: Spanish / Hebrew / Russian <-- NOTE: you can edit the code to add whichever language you'd like.
+You'll need to edit both the front-end, and the translation service done by DeepL
 2. Adjust speed slider (0.5x slow -> 2.0x fast)
 3. Start Speaking -> Say anything
 4. Send to AI -> Get intelligent reply